ZaikinaEvgeniya-2/ZaikinaEvgeniya-2/README.md

 <h2>:woman_technologist: Work</h2>

-^ <b>2018-2019 years - View, Next, Verify, SQL, PLUS, Pixel Perfect, Python, Go, Electron, Docker</b></br>
+^ :face_with_spiral_eyes:	<b>2018-2020 years - View, Next, Verify, SQL, PLUS, Pixel Perfect, Python, Go, Electron, Dockerб WebRTC</b></br>
 I worked on several small projects within a team, where I fixed bugs, provided support for existing code and functionality, and implement new features.
-Throughout this period, I focused on familiarizing myself with new technologies.
+Throughout this period, I focused on familiarizing myself with new technologies. </br>
+:movie_camera: During the pandemic, I worked on several projects involving video streaming on the web for remote concerts and conversations.

 </br>
 </br>

- ^ <b>2016-2018 years - React, Redux, StyledComponent, Bootstrap, Node JS, MongoDB</b></br>
+ ^ :pickup_truck: <b>2016-2018 years - React, Redux, StyledComponent, Bootstrap, Node JS, MongoDB</b></br>
 I began my career as a junior front-end developer on large internal web SPA system for manage vehicle damages, where I worked under the guidance of manager and team lead, completing assigned tasks. </br>
 I gained experience working with version control systems such as <b>Git</b>, as well as project management tools like <b>Redmine</b>.
 I occasionally worked on small tasks related to the back-end of the system.